JuwanGitHub05/landing-page/README.md

 A simple and responsive landing page built as part of The Odin Project curriculum.
 This project focusing on HTML and CSS, utilizing Flexbox for layout and responsiveness.

-Features
+Features:

--Clean and structured HTML & CSS
+* Clean and structured HTML & CSS
--Fully responsive design using Flexbox
+* Fully responsive design using Flexbox
--Modern and minimalistic UI
+* Modern and minimalistic UI

 Acknowledgments